Yahya Jammeh: Marriages

 Jammeh is an ethnic Jola.
-Jammeh briefly dated Tuti Faal, of Mauritanian descent, in 1994 before marrying her.
+He briefly dated Tuti Faal, of Mauritanian descent, in 1994 before marrying her.
 She worked for the Gambia Telecommunication Company (GAMTEL) until the coup in July 1994.
-They had difficulty conceiving a child, and in 1998 Jammeh sent her to Saudi Arabia for a gynaecological exam, and during her time abroad, divorced her.
+They had difficulty conceiving a child, and in 1999 Jammeh sent her to Saudi Arabia for a gynaecological exam, and during her time abroad, divorced her.
 Jammeh married his second wife Zeinab (Zineb) Suma Jammeh, on 26 March 1999.
 They have two children as of 2007, a daughter, Mariam Jammeh, and a son, Muhammed Yahya Jammeh.
 The latter was born in late 2007, when his daughter was eight years old.

 On 30 September 2010, Jammeh announced his marriage to a 21-year-old (or possibly 18-year-old) additional wife by the name Alima Sallah, daughter of Omar Gibril Sallah, Gambia's Ambassador to Saudi Arabia, and Zahra Sallah.
-It was announced that his new wife would officially be referred to as Lady Alima Yahya Jammeh, and would not be referred to as a "first lady", since Zeinab Suma Jammeh is the official "first lady".
+It was announced that his new wife would officially be referred to as Lady Alima Yahya Jammeh, and would not be referred to as a "first lady", since Zeinab Suma Jammeh was the official "first lady".

 According to at least one source, his marriage to Sallah was a shock to his other wife Zeinab Suma Jammeh, and the additional marriage led to strains in their relationship and even plans for their divorce.
 Zeinab Jammeh had reportedly already been living in the US separately from her husband for some time.
 Sallah reportedly also left Gambia for the US in June 2010.
 According to the same publication, he then divorced Sallah in early 2011.

 Religion

-Jammeh, like the majority of Gambians, practices Islam.
+Jammeh, like the majority of Gambians, practises Islam.
 In July 2010, Jammeh stressed that people should believe in God: "If you don't believe in God, you can never be grateful to humanity and you are even below a pig."
 In 2011 he told the BBC, "I will deliver to the Gambian people and if I have to rule this country for one billion years, I will, if Allah says so."
 On 12 December 2015, Jammeh declared the Muslim-majority country to be an Islamic republic, saying the move marked a break with the Gambia's colonial past.
-Jammeh told state TV that the proclamation was in line with Gambia's "religious identity and values".
+Jammeh told state television that the proclamation was in line with Gambia's "religious identity and values".
 He added that no dress code would be imposed and citizens of other faiths would be allowed to practise freely.